 Elizabeth wrote and illustrated her first hedgehog story when she was aged eleven herself - inspired by the family of hedgehogs who had taken up residence in her garden.
 Many years later, she returned to the theme to entertain a friend - a grown-up who remained young at heart.

 Elizabeth is very happy to take suggestions from schools on the format of a visit - whether a talk or a workshop or a combination of the two.
-On previous school visits, a single session has lasted about an hour in total, divided into four short sections:
+On previous school visits, a single session has lasted about an hour in total, divided into four short sections:-

 The children are also encouraged to ask questions throughout the visit.

 Elizabeth will talk to either big or small groups, according to the school's preference.
-However, for less confident children, she recommends small groups to put them at their ease and encourage them to ask questions.
+However, for less confident children, she recommends smaller groups to put them at their ease and encourage them to ask questions.

 Elizabeth is a frequent and life-long visitor to the Isle of Wight, which provided the inspiration for her fourth book The Smugglers of Hog's Head Bay.
 She would be delighted to talk to island schools about the real-life places and the historical events which lie behind her book.